-In juvenile rheumatoid arthritis, white blood cells, which are supposed to help our bodies fight infection, can turn against the synovium and cause inflammation.
+In juvenile idiopathic arthritis, white blood cells, which are supposed to help our bodies fight infection, can turn against the synovium and cause inflammation.
 Because of that inflammation, the body releases certain chemicals, and those chemicals thicken the synovium.
 Swollen joints are caused by the thickened synovium.

 Thoracic and Lumbar Spines

 It's rare for juvenile rheumatoid arthritis to go into the thoracic (upper or mid-back) or lumbar (low back) spines).
 It is possible, though.
-Those spinal regions also have facet joints, just like the cervical spine, so those joints can be affected by JRA.
+Those spinal regions also have facet joints, just like the cervical spine, so those joints can be affected by JIA.